11th and 12th Grade ELA | Agricultural Science

 “Ivy students are taught that a classroom is much more than four brick walls and that learning opportunities are all around.
 I believe that we teach more than the standard education at Ivy, including how to be productive, giving and thoughtful humans.”

 Chassey developed her love of agriculture on the family farm in rural Middle Tennessee.
-Her grandparents and her mother are farmers, and they raise hogs, cattle, chicken, goats, and sheep.
-Chassey also likes hiking, camping, backpacking, trail running, hanging out with her dogs Smokey and Hootie and going to concerts.
+Her grandparents and her mother are farmers, and they have raised hogs, cattle, chicken, goats, and sheep.
+Chassey also likes hiking, camping, backpacking, trail running, hanging out with her dogs Smokey and Hootie, reading, and going to concerts.
 She loves visiting state and national parks.
-Last year, she and her fiance’ went on a five-month trip through the country, which included working at the Badlands National Park and then traveling across the western United States.
+In 2017, she and her now husband lived in their camper for six months working at the Badlands National Park and then traveling across the western United States.
 Chassey also thinks of herself as a cheese connoisseur and eats at least one type of cheese a day.